malocclusion teeth

 Crowding happens when there is not enough space for all the teeth to align properly.
 This makes it difficult to clean the teeth well and leads to decay.

-Classification of Malocclusion cases is broadly divided into Class I, II, and III.
+Classification of Malocclusion include Class I, II, and III.

 Let us understand about the classification of malocclusion types.